hmrc/customs-declare-exports-frontend/README.md

 It provides functionality to submit and manage exports declarations.

 ## Prerequisites
-This service is written in [Scala](http://www.scala-lang.org/) and [Play](http://playframework.com/), so needs at a [JRE](https://www.java.com/en/download/) to run and a JDK for development.

-This service does **not** use MongoDB.

 This service depends on other services.
 The easiest way to set up required microservices is to use Service Manager and profiles from [service-manager-config](https://github.com/hmrc/service-manager-config/) repository:
-- CDS_EXPORTS_DECLARATION_DEPS - all services EXCEPT both declarations services
+- `sm2 --start CDS_EXPORTS_DECLARATION_DEPS` - all services EXCEPT both declarations services
-- CDS_EXPORTS_DECLARATION_ALL - all services together with both declarations services
+- `sm2 --start CDS_EXPORTS_DECLARATION_ALL` - all services together with both declarations services

 ### Running the application
-In order to run the application you need to have SBT installed.
-Then, it is enough to start the service with:
+Start the service with:

 `sbt run`